KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 CO: OCo. _dof_ gl. _gener_
 PIE: \*domo- "household, home" (IEW: 198f.)
 COGN: Lat. _domus_ "home", Gr. _dómos_, OCS _domъ_
 ETYM: The OW hapax _daum_ has an alternative reading _dauu_ (Falileyev, 41).
-As shown by Campanile 1974a and McCone 1992, the Celtic forms continue PIE vrddhi built from \*domo- (itself a thematicization of the original root-noun \*dōm); the original meaning was "belonging to the household", whence "retinue" (collectively), and the subsequent narrowing of the meaning to "son-in-law" in Brittonic.
+As shown by Campanile 1974a and McCone 1992, the Celtic forms continue PIE vṛddhi built from \*domo- (itself a thematicization of the original root-noun \*dōm); the original meaning was "belonging to the household", whence "retinue" (collectively), and the subsequent narrowing of the meaning to "son-in-law" in Brittonic.
 Another derivative from the same PIE word is probably OIr. _déis_ [i m] "client", built from the PIE gen.sg. of the original root noun, \*dems, remodelled as an i-stem (\*dems-i-).
 Celtib. _tamai_ [dat./loc.sg.]
 (Botorrita I) has been connected with this set of forms, but with little justification.
 In PIE, the original root-noun \*dōm may have been connected with the root \*demh₂ "build" (Gr. _démō_, Dor. _neódmātos_ "newly built"), if the development was \*domh₂s > \*dōm (as assumed by LIV).
 REF: [EDPC]

 ### <a id="damo-2">\*damo-, \*damato- "bull" (n)</a>